 EtlFlow

-EtlFlow is an ecosystem of functional libraries in Scala based on ZIO for running complex Auditable workflows which can interact with Google Cloud Platform, AWS, Kubernetes, Databases and more.
+EtlFlow is an ecosystem of functional libraries in Scala based on ZIO for running complex Auditable jobs/workflows which can interact with Google Cloud Platform, AWS, Kubernetes, Databases and more.

-Below are some salient features of this library.
+Below are some important features of this library, some of which come from ZIO.

-- Functional.
-Rapidly compose complex workflows from simple tasks.
+• Functional.
+Rapidly compose complex jobs/workflows from simple tasks.

-- Concurrent.
-Easily build concurrent workflows without deadlocks, race conditions, or complexity.
+• Concurrent and Asynchronous.
+Easily build concurrent asynchronous or synchronous jobs/workflows without deadlocks, race conditions, or complexity.

-- Testable.
-Inject test services into your workflow for fast, deterministic, and type-safe testing.
+• Testable.
+Inject test services into your job/workflow for fast, deterministic, and type-safe testing.

-- Resilient.
-Build workflows that never lose errors, and which respond to failure locally and flexibly.
+• Resilient.
+Build jobs/workflows that never lose errors, and which respond to failure locally and flexibly.

 Examples